 Drawing on the lessons he’s learned working on Wallaroo, a high-performance, open source framework for building stateful distributed applications, John Mumm shares strategies for avoiding coordination and relying on local knowledge wherever possible along with pros and cons and tips for using in-memory state instead of the typical approach of using external data stores.

-John Mumm is a Netherlands-based lead software engineer at Wallaroo Labs, where he works on an open source high-performance framework for building stateful distributed applications.
+John Mumm is a Netherlands-based software architect at Wallaroo Labs, where he works on an open source high-performance framework for building stateful distributed applications.
 John holds a PhD in philosophy.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org